 - Focus on connecting with all the wonderful people in your life – and to have gratitude for the many wonderful things our bodies can do for us!

 Holidays like Thanksgiving and Christmas are often hard for people who are in recovery or practicing intuitive eating and leaving diet culture behind.
 Follow these steps and they will help you make a plan to get through weekends, like this one coming up and do it by making peace with food.

 And you never know when you might end up educating one of your family members.
 As one of my clients told me, “I’m going to spend time enjoying my family time, football, and eating what appeals to me.
 With intuitive eating, there is no need to “overstuff!”
 And from another client, “I prefer to spend the holiday with good friends who have become my family!”

 Dip Your Toes into Intuitive Eating will give you a Taste of Food Freedom!

-Take my free Intuitive Eating Essentials e-course and learn steps to implement some mindfulness into your life and let me know what your favorite resources for learning to practice mindfulness are!
+Take my self-paced “Eat.
+Live.
+Nourish(™), an Intuitive Eating Essentials online course and learn steps to implement some mindfulness into your life and let me know what your favorite resources for learning to practice mindfulness are!